-Paramount board weighs removing CEO amid sale talks, WSJ says
+Paramount Board Weighs Removing CEO Amid Sale Talks, WSJ says

-(Bloomberg) — Paramount Global’s board is considering removing Chief Executive Officer Bob Bakish and putting the film and TV company under a committee of top executives while it evaluates a possible sale, according to a person familiar with the discussions.
+(Bloomberg) -- Paramount Global’s board is considering removing Chief Executive Officer Bob Bakish and putting the film and TV company under a committee of top executives while it evaluates a possible sale, according to a person familiar with the matter.

 Most Read from Bloomberg

-Billionaire Stephen Ross Believes in South Florida—and Is Spending Big to Transform It
+Three of the company’s senior most executives, film chief Brian Robbins, Showtime/MTV head Chris McCarthy and George Cheeks, who leads CBS, would sit on the committee, said the person, who asked not to be identified discussing private deliberations.
+Charles Phillips, a board member and former Oracle Corp. president, would be the lead independent director.

+Bakish may record a message for the company’s earnings call on April 29, but not take questions, the person said.

-The Wall Street Journal reported earlier Friday on the deliberations, citing people familiar with the matter.
-The committee would operate on an interim basis, the newspaper said.
-No decision has been made about Bakish’s future and it is possible the board could keep him in place.
+The committee would operate on an interim basis, according to the Wall Street Journal, which reported on the deliberations earlier Friday.
+No decision has been made about Bakish’s future, and it is possible the board could keep him in place.

 The company declined to comment.